 In recent years, a number of systems have been proposed for categorizing drug substances according to their potency, based on the use of OELs or Occupational Exposure Banding (OEB) systems.
 The basis for the development of these systems in the pharmaceutical industry was for the prevention of adverse health effects when working with active pharmaceutical ingredients (APIs).

-The concept of the Performance-Based Level of Exposure Classification (PBLEC) system is based on establishing controls determined by the hazards and risks posed by handling specific compounds.
-These compounds do not usually have an AWEL or OEL established.
 The PBLEC concept of control strategies gives the necessary guidance to achieve the desired level of containment or control.
 Engineering controls are the primary method of control to ensure employee safety.
 Further administrative and personal protective equipment (PPE) controls are secondary and tertiary controls, respectively.

-At Quotient Sciences, the 5-band PBLEC system is used.
 Each PBLEC band covers a range of airborne concentrations of substances in an 8-hour time-weighted average (TWA).
-In our facilities, we can handle PBLEC1 compounds (OEL >1000 µg/m3) through to PBLEC5 compounds (OEL ≥0.1 μg/m3) depending on the type of drug product and batch size required.
+These are classified from PBLEC1 compounds, having an OEL >1000 µg/m3, through to PBLEC5 compounds, with an OEL ≥0.1 μg/m3.
 PBLEC1 compounds have low pharmacological activity and are considered relatively safe to handle.
 PBLEC5 compounds are extremely toxic and/or have very high pharmacological activity.

-At Quotient Sciences, PBLEC4 compounds are considered highly potent and PBLEC5 compounds are considered extremely potent.
-Both require handling with specified HPAPI controls.
+At Quotient Sciences, the 5-band PBLEC system is used.
+We evaluate each program depending on the type of drug product and batch size required.
 The factors considered when classifying a compound include AWELs or OELs for structurally related compounds, pharmacological class/activity, mutagenicity, carcinogenicity, and reproductive toxicity.

 How are HPAPI facilities and engineering controls qualified?